jshannon75/snap_retailers/README.md

 # National database of SNAP authorized retailers, 2008-2017
 This repository stores data on SNAP authorized retailers nationally from 2008-2017.
 Data are from the USDA, with records linked across years and all stores geocoded.

-An research rationale for these data, details on its construction, and a short descriptive analysis are [available here](https://jshannon75.github.io/snap_retailers_2008_2017/overview_paper).
+A research rationale for these data, details on its construction, and a short descriptive analysis are [available here](https://jshannon75.github.io/snap_retailers_2008_2017/overview_paper).

+An interactive dashboard allowing users to explore this dataset in the 45 largest metropolitan areas is available [as a web application](https://comapuga.shinyapps.io/snapretailexplorer/).

 Multiple files are available on this site: